conifercone/mumu/CONTRIBUTING.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to kaiyu.shan@outlook.com.

-The following is a set of guidelines for contributing to Centaur.
+The following is a set of guidelines for contributing to MuMu.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.